Kyoto Journal Issue 91

 Kaz Egashira presents insights into a centuries-old agricultural system in remote Tokushima Prefecture;

-Susan Leibik takes us on a magical journey through the Himalayas in search of the elusive snow leopard;
+Susan Leibik takes us on a magical journey through the Himalayas in search of the elusive, divine snow leopard;

 And Wada Takao starts the “tiny house” movement in a small Yamanashi town.